-Never use more than one person to pull the hand chain of a manual chain hoist.
+A manual hoist is designed to be operated by one person per hand chain.
+If more than one person is required to operate the hand chain, the manual hoist may be overloaded.
 Do not use excessive force to operate a hoist.
 Never use extension bars on lever-operated hoists.